The Dodgers made the 19-year-old a Bonus Baby in 1954 when they gave him a $14,000 signing bonus

 In the collection is the document that made that transfer official.
 The signatures of Vance and Hall of Fame Yankee owner Jacob Ruppert are on it.
 Autographs from this early in Vance’s career are rarely seen.

-Koufax and Drysdale led the way to the 1965 World Series title
+The pitching of Koufax and Drysdale led the way to the 1965 World Series title

 In 1965 the Dodgers won their third World Series in seven years.
-The Los Angeles offense left much to be desired.
-Pitcher Don Drysdale was their only .300 hitter.
-The team relied on the pitching of Sandy Koufax and Don Drysdale.
-Big D had a fine year, going 23-12 with a 2.77 ERA, 208 strikeouts and
+They did it despite a weak offense that featured pitcher Don Drysdale as their only .300 hitter.
+Instead the team relied on the pitching and defense.

-Koufax and Drysdale led the way to the 1965 World Series title
+The pitching of Koufax and Drysdale led the way to the 1965 World Series title

 The unanimous choice for the Cy Young Award, Koufax led the league in wins (27), ERA (2.04), strikeouts (382), innings (335 2/3), complete games (27), and WHIP (career best 0.855).